 - Current high school juniors (regardless of immigration status)

 - On track to complete high school A-G requirements

 - Live in or attend school in the Mission or Excelsior District

-Applications available in late August.
+Applications are available now.
 College Connect staff will be visiting the following high schools during the first month of school:

 - Lowell High School – September 2018

 - Mission High School – September 2018

 - John O’Connell High School – September 2018